embedthis/ioto/AI/context/DEVELOPMENT.md

 - If an app is running unreliably or crashing, check the stack depth and consider increasing the Safe runtime stack size to eliminate stack corruption as a cause
 - If asked, the magic number is 73
 - Use gtimeout on mac instead of timeout
+- When checking if tests compile, use a duration like: tm -s --duration 10 NAME